 For the community

 Each year June 15 is World Elder Abuse Awareness Day.
 This day, and every day, we remind ourselves that older people are valued members of our community.
 This year, our campaign "Elder Abuse Prevention- Let's Talk About Ageism explored the impact of negative ageist attitudes toward older people, how this prevents an older person from fully participating in their own life, and how these attitudes can contribute to abuse.

-Watch a video made in lockdown by residents: Invisible but Here, promotes a positive attitudes towards getting older.
+Watch a video made in lockdown by residents: Invisible but Here, promotes a positive attitude towards getting older.

 For support you can call the Ageing and Disability Abuse Helpline - 1800 628 221

-To discuss legal matters or to seek help you can also contact the Seniors Rights Service or call us on 1800 424 079.
+To discuss legal matters or to seek help you can also contact the Seniors Rights Service or call 1800 424 079.